laravel-enso/charts/README.md

 - it supports Bar, Bubble, Line, Pie and Radar charts
 - it creates properly formatted data structures, specific for each supported type of chart from a given data-set
 - the colors used are configurable through the publishable config file
+- comes with a `Chart.vue` VueJS component meant to be included anywhere
+- comes with a `ChartCard.vue` VueJS component meant to be used as card containing the chart
+- uses the [VueComponents](https://github.com/laravel-enso/VueComponents) package in order to load its VueJS components

 ### Installation

-1. Add `LaravelEnso\Chart\ChartServiceProvider::class` to your providers list in `config/app.php`

-2. Publish the config with `php artisan vendor:publish --tag=charts-config`
+1. Publish the config with `php artisan vendor:publish --tag=charts-config`

-3. Publish the vue component with `php artisan vendor:publish --tag=charts-component`
+2. Publish the vue component with `php artisan vendor:publish --tag=charts-component`

-4. Include `Chart.vue` in you `app.js`:
+3. Include `Chart.vue` in you `app.js`:

     ```
     Vue.component('chart',